ccaprani/genassign/README.md

 ### LaTeX Commands

-The LaTeX commands to wrap the solutions, so they can be toggled on and off must be placed in the document preamble.
+The LaTeX commands to wrap the solutions, so they can be toggled on and off, must be placed in the document preamble.
 The following must appear:

 ```
 \usepackage{comment}